Ditchcarbon

 Osisko Gold Royalties Ltd's reported carbon emissions

 In 2024, Osisko Gold Royalties Ltd reported total carbon emissions of approximately 443,000 kg CO2e.
-This figure includes 63,000 kg CO2e from Scope 2 emissions and a significant 380,000 kg CO2e from Scope 3 emissions, primarily driven by business travel (361,000 kg CO2e) and employee commuting (19,000 kg CO2e).
-Notably, Scope 1 emissions were recorded at zero.
-In 2023, the company’s total emissions were about 39,719,000 kg CO2e, with Scope 2 emissions at 37,000 kg CO2e and Scope 3 emissions at approximately 39,694,000 kg CO2e, which included substantial investments contributing 39,429,000 kg CO2e.
-The previous year, 2022, saw total emissions of around 29,691,000 kg CO2e, with similar patterns in Scope 2 and Scope 3 emissions.
-Despite these figures, Osisko Gold Royalties Ltd has not set specific reduction targets or initiatives, as indicated by the absence of documented reduction targets or commitments to the Science Based Targets initiative (SBTi).
-The company’s emissions data is not cascaded from any parent organization, indicating that all reported figures are directly from Osisko Gold Royalties Ltd. Overall, while the company has made strides in transparency regarding its emissions, it currently lacks defined climate commitments or reduction strategies.
+This figure includes Scope 2 emissions of about 63,000 kg CO2e and significant Scope 3 emissions totalling approximately 380,000 kg CO2e, with business travel contributing about 361,000 kg CO2e and employee commute accounting for around 19,000 kg CO2e.
+In 2023, the company recorded total emissions of approximately 39,719,000 kg CO2e, with Scope 2 emissions at about 37,000 kg CO2e and Scope 3 emissions reaching approximately 39,694,000 kg CO2e, primarily driven by investments (about 39,429,000 kg CO2e).
+Osisko Gold Royalties Ltd has not set specific reduction targets or initiatives, as indicated by the absence of documented reduction targets or climate pledges.
+The company operates without inherited emissions data from a parent organization, maintaining its own reporting standards.
+Overall, while Osisko Gold Royalties Ltd has made strides in emissions reporting, it currently lacks formal commitments to reduce its carbon footprint in the future.

 Unlock detailed emissions data